istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 ---
-title: "Can Your Platform Do Policy?
-Accelerate Teams With Platform L7 Policy Functionality"
+title: "Can Your Platform Do Policy?"
-description: Is policy your core competency?
-Likely not, but you need to do right.
-Do it once with Istio and OPA and get back team focus on what matters most.
+description: Dive into how Istio and Open Policy Agent (OPA) can be used to enforce layer 7 policies in your platform.
 publishdate: 2024-08-01
 attribution: "Antonio Berben (Solo.io), Charlie Egan (Styra)"
 keywords: [istio,opa,policy,platform,authorization]
 ---

+Is policy your core competency?
+Likely not, but you need to do right.
+Do it once with Istio and OPA, and get back team focus on what matters most.

-The era of the platform is here.
-Behind every great application team, is a great platform, and a great platform _team_.
-Platforms offer resources and shared functionality to teams so they don't need to build everything from scratch.
-Platform teams aren’t short of work either, but now is a great time to ask the question: what’s the highest value platform feature you can offer the tenants of your platform?
+Shared computing platforms offer resources and shared functionality to tenant teams so that they don’t need to build everything from scratch themselves.
+While it can sometimes be hard to balance all the requests from tenants, it’s important that platform teams ask the question: what’s the highest value feature we can offer our tenants?

 Often work is given directly to application teams to implement, but there are some features that are best implemented once, and offered as a service to all teams.
 One feature within the reach of most platform teams is offering a standard, responsive system for Layer 7 application authorization policy.
 Policy as code enables teams to lift authorization decisions out of the application layer into a lightweight and performant decoupled system.
-It might sound like a challenge but it doesn't have to be with the right tools for the job.
+It might sound like a challenge, but it doesn't have to be, with the right tools for the job.

-We're going to dive into how Istio and Open Policy Agent (OPA) can be used to enforce layer 7 policies in your platform.
+We're going to dive into how Istio and Open Policy Agent (OPA) can be used to enforce Layer 7 policies in your platform.
 We'll show you how to get started with a simple example.

-Hopefully you will come to see how Istio and Open Policy Agent (OPA) are solid option to deliver this valuable feature, quickly and transparently to application team everywhere in the business - while also providing the data the security teams need for audit and compliance.
+You will come to see how this combination is a solid option to deliver policy quickly and transparently to application team everywhere in the business, while also providing the data the security teams need for audit and compliance.

 ## Try it out

 When integrated with Istio, OPA can be used to enforce fine-grained access control policies for microservices.
-This guide shows how to integrate Istio with OPA to enforce access control policies for a simple microservices application.
+This guide shows how to enforce access control policies for a simple microservices application.

 ### Prerequisites

 - A Kubernetes cluster with Istio installed.
 - The `istioctl` command-line tool installed.

-Install Istio:
+Configure your [mesh options](/docs/reference/config/istio.mesh.v1alpha1/) to enable OPA:

 {{< text bash >}}
-$ istioctl install -y -f iop.yaml
+$ kubectl create -f - <<EOF
+apiVersion: install.istio.io/v1alpha1
+kind: IstioOperator
+spec:
+  meshConfig:
+    accessLogFile: /dev/stdout
+    accessLogFormat: |
+      [%START_TIME%] my-new-dynamic-metadata: "%DYNAMIC_METADATA(envoy.filters.http.ext_authz)%" "%REQ(:METHOD)% %REQ(X-ENVOY-ORIGINAL-PATH?:PATH)% %PROTOCOL%" %RESPONSE_CODE% %RESPONSE_FLAGS% %RESPONSE_CODE_DETAILS% %CONNECTION_TERMINATION_DETAILS% "%UPSTREAM_TRANSPORT_FAILURE_REASON%" %BYTES_RECEIVED% %BYTES_SENT% %DURATION% %RESP(X-ENVOY-UPSTREAM-SERVICE-TIME)% "%REQ(X-FORWARDED-FOR)%" "%REQ(USER-AGENT)%" "%REQ(X-REQUEST-ID)%" "%REQ(:AUTHORITY)%" "%UPSTREAM_HOST%" %UPSTREAM_CLUSTER% %UPSTREAM_LOCAL_ADDRESS% %DOWNSTREAM_LOCAL_ADDRESS% %DOWNSTREAM_REMOTE_ADDRESS% %REQUESTED_SERVER_NAME% %ROUTE_NAME% traceID=%REQ(x-b3-traceid)%
+    extensionProviders:
+    - name: "opa.local"
+      envoyExtAuthzGrpc:
+        service: "opa.opa.svc.cluster.local"
+        port: "9191"
+EOF
 {{< /text >}}

 Notice that in the configuration, we define an `extensionProviders` section that points to the OPA standalone installation.